ZMathias/Consoleidator/README.md

 - Maximizing or changing the console buffer size.
 - Quickly erasing the contents of the command-line, even while it's being written to or when the prompt is unavailable.
 This is also triggered by a shortcut.
 - Setting the title of the window.

-##
-Doesn't yet work with Windows Terminal, though that will be fixed soon.